nextcloud/documentation/admin_manual/configuration_user/user_auth_ldap.rst

   Multi line value with unix LF line ending.
   Windows CRLF and Macintosh CR line endings will be replaced with unix LF line ending.

+Birthday Field:
+  The LDAP attribute holding the users birth date.

+Anniversary Field:
+  The LDAP attribute holding the users anniversary date.

 Expert settings
 ---------------